-- 3.1 Overview-Pension obligation values incorporate assumptions about pension payment commencement, duration and amount.
+- 3.1 Overview-Pension obligation values incorporate assumptions about pension payment commencement, duration, and amount.
 They also require discount rates to convert future expected payments into present values.
-Some of these assumptions are economic assumptions covered under this ASOP No. 27 and some are non-economic assumptions covered under ASOP No. 35, Selection of Demographic and Other Noneconomic Assumptions for Measuring Pension Obligations.
-In order to measure a pension obligation, the actuary will need to select or evaluate assumptions underlying the obligation. - 3.2 Identification of Economic Assumptions Used in the Measurement-The actuary should consider the following factors when identifying the types of economic assumptions to use for a specific measurement: - a. the purpose of the measurement; - b. the characteristics of the obligation to be measured (measurement period, pattern of plan payments over time, open/closed group, materiality, volatility, etc.); and - c. materiality of the assumption to the measurement (see section 3.5.2).
+Some of these assumptions are economic assumptions covered under ASOP No. 27 and some are noneconomic assumptions covered under ASOP No. 35, Selection of Demographic and Other Noneconomic Assumptions for Measuring Pension Obligations.
+In order to measure a pension obligation, the actuary will need to select or assess assumptions underlying the obligation. - 3.2 Identification of Economic Assumptions Used in the Measurement-The actuary should consider the following factors when identifying the types of economic assumptions to use for a specific measurement: - a. the purpose of the measurement; - b. the characteristics of the obligation to be measured (measurement period, pattern of plan payments over time, open/closed group, materiality, volatility, etc.); and - c. materiality of the assumption to the measurement (see section 3.5.2).

-The types of economic assumptions used to measure obligations under a defined benefit pension plan may include inflation, investment return, discount rate, compensation increases and other economic factors (for example, Social Security, cost-of-living adjustments, rate of payroll growth, growth of individual account balances, and variable conversion factors).
+The types of economic assumptions used to measure pension obligations may include inflation, investment return, discount rate, compensation increases, and other economic factors such as Social Security, cost-of-living adjustments, rate of payroll growth, growth of individual account balances, and variable conversion factors.